 Gamespot.com: “Myst is an immersive experience that draws you in and won’t let you go.
 Overall 8.9/10”

 What are your memories of Myst?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
-You can also find me on Facebook.
+You can also find me on Instagram: @nicklovestogame.

 In 1986, The Legend of Zelda was released for the NES and sold over 6 million copies.
 Its success spawned a whole series of video games that continue today, with every instalment being much anticipated by fans all over the world.
 A Link to the Past was one of the SNES’s earliest games in Europe, but sadly I wouldn’t get to play it through properly until 2019.

 The Legend of Zelda: Link to the Past is the third game in the Zelda series.
 It is an action-adventure game developed and published by Nintendo.
 It released for the SNES in Japan in 1991, and Europe and North America in 1992.
 It was ported to the Game Boy Advance as A link to the Past and Four Swords, as well as the Wii, Wii U. It was accessible for the Nintendo 3DS through the Virtual console and the Nintendo Switch through Nintendo Switch Online.
-The version I reviewed was for the SNES which came with the SNES Mini.
+The chose to review the SNES which came with the SNES Mini.

 You play as young adventurer Link who must defeat the evil Ganon from gaining the power of the Triforce which would allow him to turn the world dark and evil.
 Link must save the Kingdom of Hyrule and stop Ganon by rescuing several maidens who are the descendants of the Seven Sages.
 To do this he must scour the dungeons and defeat a plethora of enemies and end of dungeon bosses.